Carnegie Museum of Art

 About the 57th Carnegie International

-The International will open on October 12, 2018 and run through March 25, 2019.
-However, the International is already under way, with expanding research and creative documentation along with a highly-crafted schedule of programs, commissioned essays, and participating artists coming to Pittsburgh for immersive visits.
+The International will open on October 13, 2018 and run through March 25, 2019.
+However, the International is already under way, with expanding research and creative documentation along with a highly crafted curatorial process, public programs, commissioned essays, and immersive site visits.

-Established in 1896 as the Annual Exhibition, the Carnegie International was initially held every fall (with few exceptions) and focused almost solely on painting.
+Established in 1896 as the Annual Exhibition, the Carnegie International initially focused almost solely on painting.
 By 1955, the show had adopted a triennial schedule and, in 1958, it became known as the Pittsburgh International Exhibition of Contemporary Paintings and Sculpture, a title it retained until 1970.
-After an interruption in the 1970s, the exhibition resumed in 1977 and 1979 as the International Series, single-artist shows intended as a parallel to the Nobel Prize for the arts.
-In 1982, it reappeared under its original triennial survey format as the Carnegie International, and has been mounted every three to five years since.
+After an interruption in the 1970s, the exhibition resumed in 1977 and 1979 as the International series, single-artist shows intended as a parallel to the Nobel Prize for the arts.
+In 1982, it reappeared as the Carnegie International, and has been mounted every three to five years since.
 After the Venice Biennale, the Carnegie International is the oldest international survey exhibition in the world.

 Major support for the Carnegie International, 57th Edition, 2018 has been provided by the Carnegie International Endowment, The Fine Foundation, and the Keystone Friends of the 2018 Carnegie International.
 Additional major support is provided by the Friends of the 2018 Carnegie International, the Jill and Peter Kraus Endowment for Contemporary Art, and the Louisa S. Rosenthal Family Fund.